evennia/evennia/docs/source/index.md

 # VERSION WARNING

-> This is the static v0.95 documentation of Evennia, originally converted from the old
+> This is the v0.95 documentation of Evennia, originally converted from the old
 > [evennia wiki](https://github.com/evennia/evennia/wiki/) at 2020-10-11 18:06:03.062022.
 > While we will fix outright mistakes, minor typos and visual conversion issues will _not_ be
 > addressed in this version.
-> A new new refactored version of the docs are being prepared for the v3.0 of the documentation.
+> A new and refactored version of the docs is being prepared for version 1.0 of Evennia.

 # Evennia Documentation